 In Christ’s time, pearls were used for the adornment of kings.
 A man seeking pearls was doing it for the embellishment and glory of someone other than himself.
 So it is that Jesus Christ purchased us that He might present us to His Father who will eternally own us.
 We are the Father’s jewels and we bring Him the glory He desires.

 Day 26- PARABLE OF THE FISH NET: GOOD AND BAD FISH

 The net is symbolic of the wide reach of the gospel.
 It is flung onto the sea which stands for the whole mass of fallen humanity.

 The net gathers some of every kind but not all.
 This symbolizes the fact that the gospel will have no affect on many.
 While Jesus is the principle “fisher” of men, He doesn’t work alone.
 He uses the “saved” to save more.
 The fish “of every sort” (i.e. good and bad) within the net is another picture of the visible church.
 It will be a mixture of those that truly belong to the Lord and those that may be religious outwardly, while inwardly do not have the Spirit of Christ.
 While men perform an initial separation of the fish, it is the angels who will do the final separation at the time of judgement and they will be exact.

 Therefore in this parable, we find two main points:

-- In the professed church good and evil are intermingled and
+1. In the church good and evil are intermingled and

 Read: Matthew 13: 51-52